snwfdhmp/ravelin-code-test/README.md

 ```

 ## Backend (Go)
-1. Build a go binary with an http server
+1. Build a Go binary with an HTTP server
-2. Accept post requests (json format)
+2. Accept POST requests (JSON format)
-3. Map the json requests to relevant sections of the data struct
+3. Map the JSON requests to relevant sections of the data struct
-4. Print the struct at trace level for each stage of it's construction.
+4. Print the struct for each stage of its construction
-5. Also print the struct at info level when it is complete (i.e. form submit button has been clicked)
+5. Also print the struct when it is complete (i.e. when the form submit button has been clicked)
-6. Use go routines and channel where appropriate
+6. Use Goroutines and channels where appropriate

 ### Go Struct
 ```
 type Data struct {
-	websiteUrl         string
+	WebsiteUrl         string
-	sessionId          string
+	SessionId          string
-	resizeFrom         Dimension
+	ResizeFrom         Dimension
-	resizeTo           Dimension
+	ResizeTo           Dimension
-	copyAndPaste       map[string]bool // map[fieldId]true
+	CopyAndPaste       map[string]bool // map[fieldId]true
-	formCompletionTime int // Seconds
+	FormCompletionTime int // Seconds
 }

 type Dimension struct {